timsch11/library_management_task/README.md

 - specify DB_USER and DB_PASSWORD in a .env file and run docker-compose for db setup. notable implementation enhancements:
 - added a book search form (client side)
-- use a connection pool for increased efficiency
+- use of a connection pool for increased efficiency